Scott Pilgrim vs. the World (2010)

 Steve Carell provides the voice of Gru, the main super-villain (and anti-hero) in the film.
 He is competing against a younger, up and coming super-villain, as they both attempt to capture the moon in their biggest evil quest yet.
 We get a good deal of sight gags and some rather clever humor, as well as Raving Rabbid-style comedy from Gru’s minions.
 They babble and do stupid things.
 That’s funny.

-As is the norm with so many children’s films, [spoiler alert] we end up with an endearing morale at the end of the story and everyone lives happily ever after.
+As is the norm with so many children’s films, [spoiler alert] we end up with an endearing moral at the end of the story and everyone lives happily ever after.
 Despicable Me isn’t quite on par with Toy Story 3, but it’s still worth the price of admission.